Davide64-dev/FEUP_PFL_Momentum/README.md

 - ### Game State Visualization
-In order to start the game, they first have to choose between playing, see the rules or exit.
-Then, to play the game they choose the first option.
-There they have to configurate the settings of the game, that includes choosing the game mode (Human VS. Human, Human VS. Computer and Computer VS. Computer) followed by the size of the game board (7 X 7, 7 X 9 and 9 X 9).
+To initiate the game, players are presented with the options to "Play," "View Rules," or "Exit."
+Selecting "Play" allows them to configure the game settings, which includes choosing the game mode (Human VS. Human, Human VS. Computer or Computer VS. Computer), followed by the game board size (7x7, 7x9 or 9x9).
-In the Human VS. Human mode the game begins after those choices.
-However, in the other modes the players still have to choose the level (Level 1 or Level 2) and which player starts first.
+In Human VS. Human mode, the game commences after these choices.
+However, in the other modes, players further specify the level (Level 1 or Level 2) and determine which player starts the game.
 A possible interaction is represented in the image below.
 (**insert image 2**)